Skip to main content

 24 mentions Positive Neutral Negative

-The game lacks a traditional narrative, instead focusing on a gameplay loop inspired by the film "Twister," where players intercept tornadoes to collect data and complete missions for upgrades.
-Players express frustration with the mechanics, particularly the requirement to select missions before deploying probes, which can lead to unnecessary deaths and hinder the overall experience.
-Suggestions for improvement include allowing data collection at will and implementing guided missions for new players.
+The game lacks a traditional narrative, instead focusing on a gameplay loop inspired by the film "Twister," where players intercept tornadoes to collect data with probes for contracts, earn money, and upgrade equipment.
+Players express frustration with the mechanics, particularly the requirement to select missions before deploying probes, which can lead to unnecessary deaths and hinder gameplay flow.
+Overall, the story aspect is minimal, serving primarily as a backdrop for the game's mechanics rather than a driving narrative.

 • “Your two methods of earning money for upgrades are either completing timed missions to collect specific amounts of windspeed data within a strict time limit, or saving people's lives by manually triggering a town's tornado siren when they're under imminent danger of being directly hit.”